esl/MongooseIM/doc/modules/mod_mam.md

 * **Default:** `false`
 * **Example:** `modules.mod_mam.pm.archive_groupchats = true`

 When enabled, MAM will store groupchat messages in recipients' individual archives. **USE WITH CAUTION!** May increase archive size significantly.
 Disabling this option for existing installation will neither remove such messages from MAM storage, nor will filter out them from search results.
+Clients can use `include-groupchat` filter to filter out groupchat messages while querying the archive.

+!!!
+Warning
+    The `include-groupchat` filter doesn't work for Cassandra backend.

 #### `modules.mod_mam.pm.same_mam_id_for_peers`
 * **Syntax:** boolean